Constraining Flavour Symmetries At The EW Scale I: The A4 Higgs Potential: Solutions with complex vevs

-In this subsection, we consider vacua that exhibit spontaneous CP violation.
-This occurs if the vev of at least one of the Higgses is inherently complex.
-A global rotation can always absorb one of the three phases of the vevs.
+In this subsection, we consider vacua that exhibit complex vevs.
+In general this could lead to spontaneous CP violation and we will comment in section \ref{secCPV} whether this is the case for the solutions we discuss.
+We recall that a global rotation can always absorb one of the three phases of the vevs.

-We note that that the two natural vacua of the previous section $(v,v,v)$ and $(v,0,0)$ do not have CP violating analogues as they have only one phase that can be reabsorbed to make all vevs real.
+We note that the two natural vacua of the previous section $(v,v,v)$ and $(v,0,0)$ do not have complex analogues, as they have only one phase that can be reabsorbed.

 \mathversion{bold}